-A new 12% VAT rate has been imposed on exporters in the Philippines.
-This will apply to sales of raw materials and packaging items to non-resident buyers for delivery to a resident.
+A proposed new 12% VAT rate on exporters in the Philippines has been deferred.
+Once implemented, the tax will apply to sales of raw materials and packaging items to non-resident buyers for delivery to a resident.

 A permanent reduction in the VAT rate for five Greek islands has been confirmed.
 Kos, Lesbos, Somos, Chios and Leros are now subject to a 30% decrease in VAT that was introduced on 1st July.